cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

             preconfigure:
               implementation: some_plugin.tasks.my_preconfigure
               inputs:
-                # here the referencing nodes are web_server and db_server and the
+                # Here, the referencing nodes are web_server and db_server and the
-                # referenced node is db_server (i.e. a node can reference itself)
+                # referenced node is db_server (a node can reference itself)
                 db_connection_url: { get_attribute: [db_server, connection_url] }

 groups: